Education & Experience:

 Rose returned to the University of Rochester in January 2020 to launch her independent career as an Assistant Professor in the Department of Chemistry.
 There, the Kennedy Research Group combines mechanistic elucidation and the development of synthetic methodology to modulate and control reactivity utilizing the complementary strengths of organocatalysis and organometallic chemistry.

-Outside the lab, Rose enjoys cycling, yoga, sampling coffee and tea, chemistry outreach & community education, and advancing diversity & inclusion in STEM.
+Outside the lab, Rose enjoys cycling, yoga, hiking with her dogs, sampling coffee and tea, and advancing diversity & inclusion in STEM.